 The implant of a mesh screen has become one of the most popular surgical treatments for patients who are dealing with different types of hernia.
 The U.S. Food and Drug Administration (FDA) estimates that since 2000, mesh-based hernia repair has accounted for 90 percent of groin hernia repair treatments.
-But the popularity of hernia mesh has corresponded with an increase in complications associated with this kind of procedure, and has given rise to thousands of personal injury claims nationwide.
+But the popularity of hernia mesh has corresponded with an increase in complications associated with this kind of procedure, and has given rise to thousands of hernia mesh lawsuits nationwide.

-When something goes wrong with a hernia mesh implant, what are an injured patient’s options?
-Who is liable from a legal standpoint, and what might a hernia mesh lawsuit look like?
+When something goes wrong with a hernia mesh implant, what are an injured patient's options?
+Who is liable from a legal standpoint, and what does the hernia mesh injury case process look like?